vuejs/docs/src/glossary/index.md

 A *compiler macro* is special code that is processed by a compiler and converted into something else.
 They are effectively a clever form of string replacement.

 Vue's [SFC](#single-file-component) compiler supports various macros, such as `defineProps()`, `defineEmits()` and `defineExpose()`.
 These macros are intentionally designed to look like normal JavaScript functions so that they can leverage the same parser and type inference tooling around JavaScript / TypeScript.
-However they are not actual functions that are run in the browser.
+However, they are not actual functions that are run in the browser.
 These are special strings that the compiler detects and replaces with the real JavaScript code that will actually be run.

 Macros have limitations on their use that don't apply to normal JavaScript code.
 For example, you might think that `const dp = defineProps` would allow you to create an alias for `defineProps`, but it'll actually result in an error.
 There are also limitations on what values can be passed to `defineProps()`, as the 'arguments' have to be processed by the compiler and not at runtime.

-These macros are conceptually similar to dynamic imports using `import()`.
-While `import()` looks a lot like a function call, it's actually special syntax that gets processed by the bundler as part of the build.
-Like with `defineProps()`, we can't create an alias using `const myImport = import`.
-There are also restrictions on exactly what syntax can be used to pass values to the `import()` 'function', so that the bundler can understand the values.

 For more details see:
 - [`<script setup>` - `defineProps()` & `defineEmits()`](/api/sfc-script-setup.html#defineprops-defineemits)